The U.S. market remains in a Confirmed Uptrend. On Friday, the S&P 500 and Nasdaq rose 26bps and 61bps, respectively. Indices

 Yesterday,

-- The Stoxx 600 was up 0.2% after finding support at its 21-DMA.
-Near-term resistance is at its July 31 high.
-We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key resistance levels.
+- The Stoxx 600 closed 0.1% lower and is pulling back to its 10-DMA.
+Next support is at its 21-DMA.
+We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-- Thirteen of the 16 indices we track closed in the green.
-Five are in a Confirmed Uptrend, eight in a Rally Attempt, and three in an Uptrend Under Pressure.
-The average distribution day count stands at 2.4.
+- Eight of the 16 markets we track closed in the green.
+Eight markets are in a Confirmed Uptrend, three in an Uptrend Under Pressure, and five in a Rally Attempt.

-- All the 28 European Focus List names are trading above their 200-DMA, while 21 ideas are trading above their 50-DMA.
+- All 19 European Focus List names are trading above their 200-DMA, while 15 names are trading above their 50-DMA.

 Won Global View